xiaoylu/leetcode_category/SuffixTree/Readme.md

 The Ukkonen's construction algorithm insert one character at a time (from left to right).

+Many thanks to the [visualization](http://brenden.github.io/ukkonen-animation/) tool by Brenden

 Implicit Tree
 ---
 Given a string `A`, each leaf edge of the implicit tree represents `A[i:#]`, where `#` indicates the current last char; when we insert a new char, the leaf edges **implicitly** extend, no operation is needed.